MisterStump/DigiRoller/README.md

 # DigiRoller

 ## What is it?
-The DigiRoller is a pocket digital die roller designed for D&D/Tabletop gaming.
+The DigiRoller is a Pico Pi powered pocket digital die roller designed for D&D/Tabletop gaming.
 Use it to make a handfull of simple rolls, or to roll a ton of dice all at once.
 I am posting this project because what got me into it was seeing all the other neat things people make.
 I wanted to maybe help inspire someone to try something too.

 ## Things you will need
 - A 3D printer for the case